WHAT IS IN THIS LEAFLET

 Taking Progynova may also increase your risk of coronary heart disease.
 Tell your doctor if you experience chest pain or discomfort.

 Taking Progynova may increase your risk of gall bladder disease.
-This is because oestrogen stimulates the liver to remove more cholesterol from blood and divert it to the gall bladder.
+This is because estrogen stimulates the liver to remove more cholesterol from blood and divert it to the gall bladder.

 Before starting Progynova, your doctor should conduct a thorough medical and gynaecological examination (including the breasts).
 Your doctor should conduct this examination periodically.
 If you have liver disease, your doctor will also conduct liver function tests from time to time.
 Your doctor will also note your family medical history and exclude pregnancy.